codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 <!-- If Available: <br/> -->
 <!-- **Enable:** [chrome://flags/#enable-accelerated-video-decode](chrome://flags/#enable-accelerated-video-decode) <br/> -->

-Restart the Chrome browser.
+afterwards restart the Chrome browser.

-To check the Chrome browser Graphics Feature Status enter: [chrome://gpu](chrome://gpu)<br/>
+To check the Chrome browser Graphics Feature Status enter: `chrome://gpu` <br/>
 *All features should show a green status text (except Vulkan).* <br/>
 *Currently on (32bit),  The Video Decode features will show 'Software only..'*